 The standard does not require any other identifier or labelling.
 Yet many of us do feel compelled to add some sort of label to the dimension, using one of the above terms or their initials.
 A label does add clarity, particularly when the scale of a view makes display of a point location hard to read.

 I covered this topic once before from a slightly different perspective in this article: Virtual Sharps.
-That article includes instructions on how to create a virtual sharp in SolidWorks drawings.
+That article includes instructions on how to create a virtual sharp in SOLIDWORKS drawings.